How to buy Eclipse Metals (EPM) shares

 Eclipse Metals share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Eclipse Metals 's is 1.9165.
-This would suggest that Eclipse Metals 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Eclipse Metals 's is 1.8156.
+This would suggest that Eclipse Metals 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Eclipse Metals overview

-Eclipse Metals Limited explores for mineral properties in Australia.
-The company explores for uranium, gold, manganese, vanadium, palladium, platinum, iron, and precious metals.
-It holds a portfolio of approximately 8,600 square kilometers covering 19 mineral tenements in the Northern Territory and Queensland.
+Eclipse Metals Limited operates as a mineral resource company in Australia.
+The company explores for uranium, palladium, cryolite, fluorite, siderite, quartz, rare earth elements, gold, platinum group metals, manganese, and vanadium.
+It holds a portfolio of approximately 8,044 square kilometers covering 19 mineral tenements in the Northern Territory and Queensland.
 The company was formerly known as Eclipse Uranium Limited and changed its name to Eclipse Metals Limited in June 2012.
 Eclipse Metals Limited was incorporated in 2010 and is based in West Perth, Australia.

 Eclipse Metals in the news